ahmeterdempmk/Language-Detection-With-MultinomialNB/README.md

 3. Open repo in a code IDE or CMD

-4. If you open in CMD, change directory with following code
+4. If you open in CMD, change directory with following code:
 ```sh
 cd Language-Detection-With-MultinomialNB
 ```

 5. Run Streamlit server on app.py python code in your IDE console.
-If you open with CMD, write following code
+If you open with CMD, write following code:
 ```sh
 streamlit run app.py
 ```